sitnaltax/kids-dominion/README.md

 ### Playtesting/Design Notes

-It is not intended that the supply piles will run out during ordinary play.
+Other than Rainbow, it is not intended that the supply piles will run out during ordinary play.
 If this is happening to you, use additional cards of the kind needed, and please let me know so I can adjust the supply.

 Recycling is used as an alternative to Dominion trashing to make cleanup easier.